CaterinaBi/aicore-web-scraping-pipeline/README.md

 ![Image from the RightMove website](images/website.png)

 ## Milestone 3: Find links to the pages from which we wish to scrape data

+The project is written in Python and utilises OOP concepts throughout.
+In this milestone, I created a `Scraper()` class and started to populate it with methods intended to create a list of the properties featured on the first page of my research, and then extract the links of each one of these and store them in another dedicated list.